Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 {We emphasize that the swing equation \eqref{eq:swingsimple} conveniently demonstrates how an intruder oscillator can be mathematically incorporated into the Laplace matrix through a negative sign.
 By constraining the intruder oscillator to remain in anti-phase with the rest of the network—i.e., \(\sin(\vartheta_i(t) - \vartheta_j(t) \pm \pi) = -\sin(\vartheta_i(t) - \vartheta_j(t))\)—a negative sign naturally emerges in the coupling kernel.
 This negative sign is then absorbed into the adjacency matrix as a negative link connection, represented by \(-A_{ij}\).}

 To illustrate the effect of the addition of an adversarial agent, we provide a numerical example.
-Here, we set $\gamma_i = \gamma = 0.9$ and the network shown in Fig.\,\ref{fig:application} D shows the grid topology before and after the addition of the adversarial agent.
+Here, we set $\gamma = 0.9$ and the network shown in Fig.\,\ref{fig:application} D shows the grid topology before and after the addition of the adversarial agent.
 Nodes $1,2,3$ and $4$ are loads, nodes $5,6$ and $7$ are generators, and the adversarial node is denoted as node A with a black connection with weight $-1$.
 The vector $\bp = [ -0.3, \ -0.3, \ -0.3, \ -0.3, \ 0.4, \ 0.4, \ 0.4 ]^\top$ describes the power generated/consumed in the original power grid.
 Without loss of generality, for the adversarial agent, we set $p_{A} = -0.1$, so the adversarial agent acts as a load.

 As seen in Fig.\,\ref{fig:application} E (Fig.\,\ref{fig:application} F), the dynamics of the power grid converges (does not converge) to a fixed point before (after) the attack.
-In Supplementary Note 6, we show analytically how the addition of the adversarial agent results in at least one unstable mode of the linearized swing equation, which in turn destabilizes the nonlinear dynamics.
+In Supplementary Note 7, we show analytically how the addition of the adversarial agent results in at least one unstable mode of the linearized swing equation, which in turn destabilizes the nonlinear dynamics.

-\textbf{3.
-Distributed formation control:} The formation control of robots is used in both civilian and military applications, see \cite{oh2015survey,wang2021formation,yu2022decentralized}.
+As a third application we consider distributed formation control.
+The formation control of robots is used in both civilian and military applications, see \cite{oh2015survey,wang2021formation,yu2022decentralized}.
 Here, we focus on positioning a set of robots on a given desired pattern, e.g., the robots are positioned around a circle with a known diameter.

 We take the shape-based formation control strategy from \cite{Morbidi2022Functions}:

 where the state vector $\bX(t) = [x_1(t), y_1 (t), x_2 (t), y_2 (t), \hdots, x_N (t), y_N (t)]^\top \in \mathbb{R}^{2N}$ is the concatenation of the $xy$ coordinates of $N$ robots at time $t$.
 The matrix $L$ is the symmetric Laplacian matrix that describes the connectivity between the robots, the function $F(L): \mathbb{R}^{N \times N} \to \mathbb{R}^{N \times N}$ is a function of the Laplacian matrix $L$.
 The network topology for this example with $N=5$ is shown in Fig.\,\ref{fig:application} G. We set $F(L) = I_N - \exp (-3L)$ as in \cite{Morbidi2022Functions}.
 The vector $\bbeta \in \mathbb{R}^{2n}$ is a constant vector of target positions, which we position around a circle with radius $1$ in equidistant phases, i.e., $\bbeta = [\sin (0), \cos (0), \sin (\frac{2 \pi}{5}), \cos (\frac{2 \pi}{5}),\hdots, \sin (\frac{8 \pi}{5}), \cos (\frac{8 \pi}{5})]^\top$.
 For the adversarial agent, we set its corresponding $\bbeta$ to the origin $[0,0]^\top$.